Nidadavolu Malathi: Literary activity

 Malathi started writing stories in the early 1950s in Telugu, and has published in several prominent magazines of the times.
 After arriving in the United States in 1973, she started writing in English as well.
 She has a website, thulika.net wherein she publishes English translations of Telugu stories.
 It was started in June 2001, and features 120 translations and critical/analytical essays by Malathi, a few by other translators.
 Malathi has published translations of her own stories, My Little Friend and Other Stories in e-book format.

-Malathi publishes her original stories and articles in Telugu on her blog telugu thulika.
+Malathi publishes her original stories and articles in Telugu on her blog Telugu thulika.
 In response to a question why her stories are not appearing in magazines in India, she said it was basically a communication problem.
 After moving to the U.S., she found herself alienated from the literary circles in India for want of regular communication channels.
 As a result, we do not find her stories in Indian journals.
 Nevertheless, she remains active on her Telugu blog, website, and other Internet avenues.

-Malathi created the site, THULIKA.NET – Founder, Administrator, Editor: Malathi Nidadavolu in June 2001 with the specific goal of introducing Telugu traditions and culture to non-Telugu readers through eminent Telugu fiction and informative articles.
+Malathi created the site thulika.net, in June 2001 with the specific goal of introducing Telugu traditions and culture to non-Telugu readers through eminent Telugu fiction and informative articles.
 Her passion for disseminating Telugu cultural values and traditions, and commitment to putting into practice what she believes in are noteworthy.
 She finds it gratifying that university professors and scholars in the U.S., Britain, Canada and France have welcomed these articles.
 Some of her articles have been reprinted, and some referenced; that gave her additional motivation and impetus to continue her work.
 Thulika site is dedicated to introducing exclusively Telugu writers and Telugu stories to non-Telugu-speaking audience around the world, and she remains committed to that end.
 Malathi selects only stories that depict a wide variety of views, perceptions, lifestyles that are peculiar to Telugu people, traditions, and culture.

 As of January 2022, the site has featured 198 articles.
 137 Telugu stories in translation (120 translated by Malathi.).

 53 Analytical/informative articles.
-(48 written by Malathi.).Some of the articles by Malathi such as "What is a Good Story?", "Dynamics of Transcultural Translation", "Native Element in Telugu Stories," and informative articles such as "Atukuri Molla", "Kanuparti Varalakshmamma", "Bhandaru Acchamamba", "Nidudavolu Venkata Rao" have been well-received, and being used as reference sources by research scholars around the world.
+(48 written by Malathi.).
+Some of the articles by Malathi such as "What is a Good Story?", "Dynamics of Transcultural Translation", "Native Element in Telugu Stories," and informative articles such as "Atukuri Molla", "Kanuparti Varalakshmamma", "Bhandaru Acchamamba", "Nidudavolu Venkata Rao" have been well-received, and being used as reference sources by research scholars around the world.
 Thulika.net is a one-person operation; receives no money and offers no remuneration for published articles.